 Did you know that Tokyo is New York City’s first Sister City?
-Perhaps that’s why we have such a fascination with the cherry trees that show up in parks all over the city in the spring.
-Many of the trees were gifts from Japan, further fostering a pink friendship between the two cities.
+Perhaps that’s why we are fascinated by the cherry trees that show up in parks all over the city in the spring.
+Many trees were gifts from Japan, further fostering a pink friendship between the two cities.

 Sakura Season in NYC